Knightmare Tower: Critical reception

 The iOS version of the game has a Metacritic rating of 84 based on 10 critics reviews.

-AppSmile said "A port of the popular Flash game, Knightmare Tower mixes twitch gameplay with light RPG elements and an engaging art style to create on-the-go fun. " TouchArcade said " Knightmare Tower doesn't so much drastically wring minutes out of you as much as it quietly and neatly absorbs them. " 14*Apps said "Knightmare Tower features a unique combat-based endless vertical gameplay, all without in-app purchases. " Gamezebo said " Games like Jetpack Joyride succeed in hooking players because they'll always want to do a little better than they did last time.
+AppSmile said "A port of the popular Flash game, Knightmare Tower mixes twitch gameplay with light RPG elements and an engaging art style to create on-the-go fun. " TouchArcade said " Knightmare Tower doesn't so much drastically wring minutes out of you as much as it quietly and neatly absorbs them. " 14*Apps said "Knightmare Tower features a unique combat-based endless vertical gameplay, all without in-app purchases. " Gamezebo said "Games like Jetpack Joyride succeed in hooking players because they'll always want to do a little better than they did last time.
 Knightmare Tower slam dunks this idea by giving players items that will iteratively improve their performance time and time again. " AppSpy said " Knightmare Tower has charm, action, and satisfying progression.
 The controls take some getting used to, but this is still one of the better 'pick up and play' games we've seen for a while. " ArcadeSushi said " Knightmare Tower is a gem that reaches for the stars.
 It doesn't quite achieve perfection, but who cares when you're surrounded by royalty. " Apple'N'Apps said "Knightmare Tower is a fast-paced fun that somehow gets even more enjoyable as you play to keep you battling up that tower making it a should buy that is a dream to play."
-PocketGamerUK said" Knightmare Tower is brash, glitchy, and it doesn't last very long, but it packs a lot of high-intensity fun into the two or three hours it'll take you to finish it. ".
+Pocket Gamer said "Knightmare Tower is brash, glitchy, and it doesn't last very long, but it packs a lot of high-intensity fun into the two or three hours it'll take you to finish it. ".